temenostech/temenos-platform-documentation/docfx_project/home/techguides/automated-factories.md

 - **Component**: this is the component that holds the test scripts which runs against the T24 VM

-- **No of VMs**: number of test VM's to be created during factory run Test Stage: represents a stable version of components that is pre-tested from the perspective of the current factory
+- **No. of VMs**: number of test VM's to be created during factory run Test Stage: represents a stable version of components that is pre-tested from the perspective of the current factory